danang-id/mongo-benchmark/README.md

 When the return value of variable is an object (for example `{row}`), you may specify the property you'd like to return like this `{row.column_first}`.

-Below is an example of flows configuration file.
+An example of flows configuration file available on [example](example) directory.
+The example will be like follows.

  ```json
 {